tomasvdw/bitcrust/bitcrust-lib/src/store/README.md

 A. the transaction that is being spent exists on this branch of the tree and
 B. the output of the transaction was not yet spent.

-# Index

-The index is used to map hashes to fileptrs.
-Currently LMDB is used.